bartoszlorek/glitch-img/README.md

 [demo](http://bartoszlorek.pl/run/glitch-img/)

 ## Usage
-Single instance of `GlitchImg` can handle multiple images, but it's important to remember that density of clipPath is as big as biggest image's width and height.
-Small images sharing one instance with big can suffer from to oversized clippings paths.
+Single instance of `GlitchImg` can handle multiple images, but it's important to remember that density of clipPath is as big as biggest images' dimensions.
+Small images sharing one instance with big ones can suffer from oversized clippings paths.
 To achieve multiple images with different clipping pattern (generated randomly) use multiple instances.

 Images passing as `selector` are added after initialize, but aren't required.
 It can be `id`, `class` or event html elements.